Compuware-ISPW/ispw-sync/README.md

-# BMC/Compuware ISPW Sync GitHub action
+# BMC Compuware ISPW Sync GitHub action

 This action will load changed components into ISPW server.
 It uses [BMC/Compuware ISPW CLI container](https://hub.docker.com/r/bmctopaz/ispwcli) to push changed components to ISPW.
 In order to use [compuware-ispw/ispw-sync@v20.6.1.gtk](http://github/compuware-ispw/ispw-sync) action, the GitHub VM launched in the workflow must enable the following:
 * support Docker - nested VM (For example, self-hosted Linux runner or ubuntu-latest)